zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 ## AT-TLS configuration for Zowe

-:::note
+:::tip
 Support for AT-TLS was introduced in Zowe v1.24.
 In this early version, startup was not possible in some versions of Zowe.
 For full support, we recommend that you upgrade to v2.13 or a later version of Zowe.
 :::

 Follow these steps to configure Zowe to support AT-TLS:

 1. Enable the AT-TLS profile and disable the TLS application in API ML.
-Update `zowe.yaml` with the following values under the `gateway`, `discovery`, `api-catalog`, `caching-service` and `metrics-service` in the `zowe.components` section.
+Update `zowe.yaml` with the following values under `gateway`, `discovery`, `api-catalog`, `caching-service` and `metrics-service` in the `zowe.components` section.

 **Example:**